steventguo/a/_posts/2016-9-7-Using-an-Android-TabLayout-in-a-Parent-Fragment-to-Page-Between-Children-Fragments.md

 	}
     {% endhighlight %}

 * Almost there!
-Lastly, we're need to use our `setupViewPager` function to actually setup the `ViewPager` in `HostFragment`.
+Lastly, we need to use our `setupViewPager` function to actually setup the `ViewPager` in `HostFragment`.

     - In your `onCreateView` method, add the following lines: